» Running Terraform in Automation

 » Automated Workflow Overview

 When running Terraform in automation, the focus is usually on the core plan/apply cycle.
-The main path, then, is the broadly same as for CLI usage:
+The main path, then, is broadly the same as for CLI usage:

 - Initialize the Terraform working directory.